ines-sanluis/brescia-pride/README.md

 # Brescia Pride

 Brescia Pride is an inclusive and vibrant community dedicated to celebrating diversity and promoting LGBTQ+ rights and awareness.
-This project serves as the online hub for Brescia Pride, providing information about events, resources, and opportunities for participation.
+This project serves as the landing page for Brescia Pride, providing information about events and resources.

 ## About Brescia Pride